luke-dinh/Convolutional-Neural-Network/README.md

 # Convolutional-Neural-Network
 Summary of some CNN architectures and their applications

 * In this post, I will sumarize some main categories about CNN and some CNN-based networks.
-Particularly, I will construct and compare the results trained by VGG16, VGG19, ResNet50 networks for Object Regconition problem so the original architecture of the CNN will be summarized shortly.
+Particularly, I will construct and compare the results trained by VGG16, VGG19, ResNet50 networks for Image Classification problem so the original architecture of the CNN will be summarized shortly.

 * **1. About Convolutional Neural Network**